 If you check your account online or over the phone, your current balance may include pending transactions.
 These are transactions you've made, typically within the last 24 to 48 hours, that haven't posted to your account yet.
 Your credit card issuer has received notification of these transactions, but they haven't been fully processed.

 Which Balance to Pay to Avoid Interest Charges

-To avoid paying finance charges on a balance, you typically need to have started the billing cycle with a $0 balance or at least have paid your previous balance in full by the payment due date (the end of the grace period).
+You can avoid paying finance by paying the statement balance, but you must have started the billing cycle with a $0 balance or at least have paid your previous balance in full by the payment due date (the end of the grace period).
 You have until the end of the grace period to pay the statement balance in full and avoid receiving a finance charge on that balance..
 However, if you carried a balance from the previous billing cycle, you may already have a finance charge added to your balance.

-You’ll be left with a balance on your credit card if you pay the full statement balance when your current balance is higher than that amount.
-You'll see that leftover balance plus any new transactions on your next billing statement.
+You may still have a balance left even if you pay the statement balance, particularly if you made new charges after your statement was printed.
+In that case, you'll see that leftover balance plus any new transactions on your next billing statement.

 When you can’t afford to pay the entire statement balance, you must pay at least the minimum to avoid receiving late payment penalties.
 Pay more than the minimum if you can afford it—this will reduce your credit card balance faster and lessen the amount of interest you pay over time.